 On December 22, 2017, the US Congress passed the Tax Cuts and Jobs Act, which reduced the corporate tax rate from 39% to 21%.
 This change would reduce the deferred tax asset, from \$4,270,500 to \$2,299,500 as of October 31, 2017.
-The Company has provided full valuation allowance against the deferred tax asset.
-There will not be an impact to these financial statements because of this tax law change.
-However, should our deferred tax asset reverse we will not recognize benefits in the amounts previously expected.
+The Company has provided a full valuation allowance against the deferred tax asset.
+This tax law change will not impact these financial statements.
+However, should our deferred tax asset reverse we will not recognize benefits in the amount previously expected.